sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

 it's great news that iOS8 introduces this functionality.
 In many cases, since you should already be using auto-layout, you'll just get this functionality for free - just a matter of not specifying cell heights.
-It's definitely worth the time to go and ensure that your existing tableviews support this behaviour.
+It's definitely worth the time to go and ensure that your existing tableviews support this behavior.

 As with all articles in this series, the sample project is available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).